tgra/Linked-Art-Exhibition-Browser/README.md

 The Linked Art Exhibition Browser is a web app that provides a web-based Graphical User Interface for Cultural Heritage exhibitions expressed as Linked Art JSON-LD.

 ## Functionality
-The web app can be used to provide a locally-hosted dynamic web-based view on exhibition data.
+The Linked Art Exhibition Browser web app can be used to provide a locally-hosted dynamic web-based view on exhibition data.
 It can also be used to create a static HTML version of the website that can be hosted without the need for server-side dynamic coding, e.g. via GitHub pages as seen at https://tgra.github.io/Linked-Art-Exhibition-Browser-MoMA/

 The tool has been created to allow exhibition data expressed as Linked Art to be viewed in a tabular form in static HTML pages, further to a data analysis that identified properties of the data that would translate to a browsable interface.

 - locally-hosted dynamic web-based view on exhibition data
 - used to create a static HTML version of the website that can be hosted without the need for server-side dynamic coding